-25 Best spots to see the northern lights in Iceland
+The 25 Best places to see the northern lights in Iceland

-Settings for Northern Lights: Use a tripod and set your exposure between 5-20 seconds, depending on aurora intensity.
+- Settings for Northern Lights: Use a tripod and set your exposure between 5-20 seconds, depending on aurora intensity.
 A wide-angle lens is ideal, allowing you to capture both the lights and the expansive coastal landscape.
-Keep your ISO between 1600-3200, adjusting for the aurora’s brightness and the surrounding darkness.
+Also, keep your ISO between 1600-3200, adjusting for the aurora’s brightness and the surrounding darkness.

-Capture Reflections in Pools: If the tide is low, look for shallow pools along the beach that can mirror the auroras.
-These reflections add a layer of depth and visual interest, making the lights appear even more magical.
+- Capture Reflections in Pools: If the tide is low, look for shallow pools along the beach that can mirror the auroras.
+As these reflections add a layer of depth and visual interest, the lights appear even more magical.

 2. Garður Lighthouse

-Gardar Lighthouse, located on the western tip of the Vatnsnes Peninsula in Iceland, is a hidden gem for Northern Lights enthusiasts.
+Gardar Lighthouse is located on the western tip of the Vatnsnes Peninsula in Iceland.
+Far from city lights and with expansive views of the night sky over the North Atlantic, this is a hidden gem for Northern Lights enthusiasts.
 With its unique circular shape and vibrant red-and-white design, the lighthouse provides a stunning foreground for aurora photography.
-Far from city lights and with expansive views of the night sky over the North Atlantic, Gardar offers ideal conditions for aurora spotting.
 This remote spot’s open horizon and dramatic seascapes make it a magical location to witness the Northern Lights dancing across the sky..

 3. Reykjanes